How to Setup and Customize Swagger with ASP.NET MVC

 Install-Package Swashbuckle

 You can use Swagger with Visual Studio 2015, ASP.NET 4.5.2 Templates.
-Once you use Visual Studio and create a web application by template Azure API App, at your solution you should see the following Swagger at the package file.
+Once you use Visual Studio and create a web application using the Azure API App template, in your solution you should see the following Swagger entry in the package file.

 [assembly: PreApplicationStartMethod(typeof(SwaggerConfig), "Register")]